-Tip: You can also use the [Search] command icon $\mathbb{Q}$ (inside the Patient name field) in place of the [Search] button.
+Tip: You can also use the [Search] command icon (inside the Patient name field) in place of the [Search] button, or press the Enter key while in the Patient name field.

 When you run the search, the results are displayed.
 The following example shows only those patients confirmed into the registry after the date specified (Only confirmed after:):